TykTechnologies/tyk-plugin-demo-java/README.md

 A simple request dispatcher is implemented, based on [Tyk custom middleware hooks](https://tyk.io/docs/tyk-api-gateway-v1-9/javascript-plugins/middleware-scripting/) logic.
 A class implements the required hook methods.

+## The hook

+This plugin implements a single hook, it performs a header injection, you may see the code [here](https://github.com/TykTechnologies/tyk-plugin-demo-java/blob/master/src/main/java/com/tyktechnologies/tykmiddleware/TykDispatcher.java).

 ## Running the gRPC server

 To run: